alikureishy/SDC-advanced-lane-lines/README.md

 	"SafeColor": [152, 251, 152],
     	"DangerColor": [255,0,0]
 }
-}
 ```
 This component is also responsible for selecting which lanes to draw, based on the confidence level associated with each lane from the current frame.
 A threshold is utilized, called 'LaneConfidenceThreshold', that determines the minimum confidence level associated with the lane in order for it to be accepted and drawn by this component.
 The behavior obtained from this logic is that no lane will be drawn until *both* the left and right lanes satisfy this minimum threshold.
-Once that threshold is met, the component will continue using the corresponding polynomial fit of each side of the lane to paint the lane's body, until such time as the new data for either or both of the lanes satisfies the threshold, at which point it paints using the updated lane fit(s).
+Once that threshold is met, the component will continue using the corresponding polynomial fit of each side of the lane to paint the lane's interior, until such time as the new data for either or both of the lanes satisfies the threshold, at which point it paints the lane interior using the updated lane fit(s).
 This makes the algorithm able to adapt to situations when no new information of sufficient confidence is obtained from the LaneFinder, because in such cases, it continues to use the last high-confidence lane information.
 This applies to each side of the lane.
 So, it's possible that one side gets updated, while the other remains the same.
 Either way, once it starts painting the lane, there is never a period where the lane can vanish.

 ### Areas for Improvement & Potential Failure Scenarios: